eliasbenb/MagnetMagnet/README.md

 	- The Pirate Bay
 - Scraping magnet links using specific keywords
 - Choosing the category/subcategory to scrape magnet links from
-- Exporting magnet links to .txt file in local directory
+- Exporting magnet links to a .txt file in local directory
+- Copy specific magnet links to the clipboard on click

 ## To do list:
 - ~~Add Nyaa support~~